-Arrive at the Louisiana Northshore and begin your tour in St. Tammany Parish to learn about African American and Native people, their contributions, and their heritage.
+Arrive on The Northshore and begin your tour in St. Tammany Parish to learn about African American and Native people, their contributions, and their heritage.

 Day One